 Should you buy the HyperX Cloud Orbit?

 If the price isn’t a barrier, you’d be hard pressed to find a better option than this headset, though if you’re really not pinched, the Audeze Mobius includes Bluetooth support.
-If price is a barrier, but you still want great sound, the fantastic HyperX Cloud Alpha or Cloud Alpha S, or even the new Cloud II Wireless will do you just fine.
+If price is a barrier, but you still want great sound, the fantastic HyperX Cloud Alpha, or Cloud Alpha S, or even the new Cloud II Wireless will do you just fine.
 If features are more important to you, the SteelSeries Arctis 7 and the HyperX Cloud Flight S both strike a great balance—they’re wireless too.